This Overlooked Variable Is the Key to the Pandemic

 The now-famed R0 (pronounced as “r-naught”) is an average measure of a pathogen’s contagiousness, or the mean number of susceptible people expected to become infected after being exposed to a person with the disease.
 If one ill person infects three others on average, the R0 is three.
 This parameter has been widely touted as a key factor in understanding how the pandemic operates.
 News media have produced multiple explainers and visualizations for it.
 Movies praised for their scientific accuracy on pandemics are lauded for having characters explain the “all-important” R0.
 Dashboards track its real-time evolution, often referred to as R or Rt, in response to our interventions.
 (If people are masking and isolating or immunity is rising, a disease can’t spread the same way anymore, hence the difference between R0 and R.)

-Unfortunately, averages aren’t always useful to understand the distribution of a phenomenon, especially if it has widely varying behavior.
-If Amazon’s CEO Jeff Bezos walks into a bar with 100 regular people in it, the average wealth in that bar suddenly exceeds $1 billion dollars.
+Unfortunately, averages aren’t always useful for understanding the distribution of a phenomenon, especially if it has widely varying behavior.
+If Amazon’s CEO, Jeff Bezos, walks into a bar with 100 regular people in it, the average wealth in that bar suddenly exceeds $1 billion dollars.
 If I also walk into that bar, not much will change.
 Clearly, the average is not that useful a number to understand the distribution of wealth in that bar, or how to change it.
 Sometimes, the mean is not the message.
 Meanwhile, if the bar has a person infected with COVID-19, and if it is also poorly ventilated and loud, causing people to speak loudly at close range, almost everyone in the room could potentially be infected—a pattern that’s been observed many times since the pandemic begin, and that is similarly not captured by R. That’s where the dispersion comes in.

 There are COVID-19 incidents in which a single person likely infected 80 percent or more of the people in the room in just a few hours.
 But, at other times, COVID-19 can be surprisingly much less contagious.
-Overdispersion and super-spreading of this virus is found in research across the globe.
+Overdispersion and super-spreading of this virus are found in research across the globe.
 A growing number of studies estimate that a majority of infected people may not infect a single other person.
 A recent paper found that in Hong Kong, which had extensive testing and contact tracing, about 19 percent of cases were responsible for 80 percent of transmission, while 69 percent of cases did not infect another person.
 This finding is not rare: Multiple studies from the beginning have suggested that as few as 10 to 20 percent of infected people may be responsible for as much as 80 to 90 percent of transmission, and that many people barely transmit it.

-This highly-skewed, imbalanced distribution means that having an early run of bad luck with a few super-spreading events, or clusters, can produce dramatically different outcomes even for otherwise similar countries.
-Scientists looked globally at known early-introduction events, in which an infected person comes into a country and found that in some places, such imported cases led to no deaths or known infections, while in others, they sparked sizable outbreaks.
+This highly skewed, imbalanced distribution means that an early run of bad luck with a few super-spreading events, or clusters, can produce dramatically different outcomes even for otherwise similar countries.
+Scientists looked globally at known early-introduction events, in which an infected person comes into a country, and found that in some places, such imported cases led to no deaths or known infections, while in others, they sparked sizable outbreaks.
 Using genomic analysis, researchers in New Zealand looked at more than half the confirmed cases in the country and found a staggering 277 separate introductions in the early months, but also that only 19 percent of introductions led to more than one additional case.
 A recent review shows that this may even be true in congregate living spaces, such as nursing homes, and that multiple introductions may be necessary before an outbreak takes off.
-Meanwhile, in striking contrast, in Daegu, South Korea, just one woman, dubbed Patient 31, generated more than 5,000 known cases in a megachurch cluster.
+Meanwhile, in Daegu, South Korea, just one woman, dubbed Patient 31, generated more than 5,000 known cases in a megachurch cluster.

 Read: The pastors already planning to rebel against future shutdowns

-Unsurprisingly, SARS-CoV, an earlier novel coronavirus and the previous incarnation of SARS-CoV-2 that caused the 2003 SARS outbreak, was also overdispersed in this way: The majority of infected people did not transmit it, but a few super-spreading events caused most of the outbreaks.
+Unsurprisingly, SARS-CoV, the previous incarnation of SARS-CoV-2 that caused the 2003 SARS outbreak, was also overdispersed in this way: The majority of infected people did not transmit it, but a few super-spreading events caused most of the outbreaks.
 MERS, another coronavirus cousin of SARS, also appears overdispersed, but luckily, it does not—yet—transmit well among humans.

 This kind of behavior, alternating between being super infectious and fairly noninfectious, is exactly what k captures, and what focusing solely on R hides.
 Samuel Scarpino, an assistant professor of epidemiology and complex systems at Northeastern, told me that this has been a huge challenge, especially for health authorities in Western societies, where the pandemic playbook was geared toward the flu—and not without reason, because pandemic flu is a genuine threat.
 However, influenza does not have the same level of clustering behavior.